 Click Mark and Close to set a reference point for recording memory and resource data.
-This enables you to compare memory and resource allocations before and after the event where you marked the reference point.
+This lets you compare memory and resource allocations before and after the event where you marked the reference point.

 Understanding the Suppression and Filtering Dialog Boxes